 Voice modulation is very important, especially to make any presentation or a speech impressive.
 The best method to achieve it is to undergo a bit of voice training and the easiest way is to attend a few lessons on vocal music, either Western, Hindustani or Carnatic.
 Our daughter Nidhi had undergone training in all the three and our son Nikhil was reluctant to do so.
-His clichéd excuse was that vocal music is not that ‘manly’ .
+His clichéd excuse was that vocal music is not that ‘manly’.
 His ideas about vocal music training changed after we watched the movie ‘The Iron Lady’, a biographical movie about Ms Margaret Thatcher, the former Prime Minister of UK.

 Ms Thatcher realised that her voice was a bit ‘screechy’ and was deemed a problem when she first wanted to run for Parliament election.
-Women’s voices, especially shouting at the top of their voices in any parliament, has always been accused for being too shrill.
+Women’s voices, especially shouting at the top of their voices in any parliament has always been accused for being too shrill.
 The movie shows her undergoing vocal training to reduce the shrillness of her voice to her optimum pitch and improve the projection of her voice.
 Improvement in both of these areas removed much of her shrillness and gave her voice a better projection and thus better impact.

 Bingo! after the movie Nikhil enrolled for the vocal music lesson and did about a dozen classes.
 His voice modulation improved tremendously and after a few months he asked me as to how I knew that vocal music training would help.
 I said “fools learn from their mistakes, wise ones learn from others’ mistakes and idiots will never learn.
-Your dad was a fool and you need to be wiser”.
+Your dad was a fool and you need to be wiser.”

-Here are excerpts of the Valedictory Address by Nikhil in Grade 8 (before vocal training) and Graduation Breakfast Address in Grade 12 (after vocal training)
+Here are excerpts of the Valedictory Address by Nikhil in Grade 8 (before vocal training) and Graduation Breakfast Address in Grade 12 (after vocal training.)

 Decades of research have established that musical training has profound impact on the development of the brain.
 Many language skills, from reading to speech perception and production, rely upon phonological awareness, the explicit knowledge of the components of speech and how they can be combined.
-Phonological awareness, in turn, relies upon the ability to categorize speech sound which are distinguished by small differences in timing and frequency content.
+Phonological awareness, in turn, relies upon the ability to categorise speech sound which are distinguished by small differences in timing and frequency content.
 Audiovisual processing is seen to be much enhanced in musicians’ brains compared to their non-musician counterparts.
 Musicians are more sensitive to subtle changes in both speech and music sounds.

-When children start studying music before the age of seven, they develop bigger vocabularies, a better sense of grammar and a higher verbal IQ.
-These advantages benefit both the development of their mother tongue and the learning of foreign languages.
+When children start learning music before the age of seven, they develop bigger vocabularies, a better sense of grammar and a higher verbal IQ.
+These advantages benefit both – development of their mother tongue and learning of foreign languages.
 During these crucial years, the brain is at its sensitive development phase, with 95% of the brain’s growth occurring now.
 Music training started during this period also boosts the brain’s ability to process subtle differences between sounds and assist in the pronunciation of languages – and this gift lasts for life.
 It has been found that adults who had musical training in childhood still retain this ability to learn foreign languages quicker and more efficiently than adults who did not have early childhood music training.